 Monday, November 20, 2006

-Outside: St. Clement's Church, Rodel, Harris
+Outside: St. Clement's Church, Rodel, Harris.
+Sheelanagig.

 There is a long tradition of sheelanagigs - many are almost grotesque, others simply showing a fact of life and in a dignified and not exaggerated way.